earthly/earthly/README.md

 [Dockerfiles](https://docs.docker.com/engine/reference/builder/) were designed for specifying the make-up of Docker images and that's where Dockerfiles stop.
 Earthly takes some key principles of Dockerfiles (like layer caching), but expands on the use-cases.
 For example, Earthly can output regular artifacts, run unit and integration tests and also create several Docker images at a time - all of which are outside the scope of Dockerfiles.

 It is possible to use Dockerfiles in combination with other technologies (eg Makefiles or bash files) in order to solve for such use-cases.
 However, these combinations are difficult to parallelize, difficult to scale across repositories as they lack a robust import system and also they often vary in style from one team to another.
-Earthly does not have these limitations as it was as a general purpose build system.
+Earthly does not have these limitations as it was designed as a general purpose build system.

 As an example, Earthly introduces a richer target, artifact and image [referencing system](https://docs.earthly.dev/guides/target-ref), which allows for better reuse in complex builds spanning a single large repository or multiple repositories.
 Because Dockerfiles are only meant to describe one image at a time, such features are outside the scope of applicability of Dockerfiles.